Form W-9: Financial institution–customer arrangement

 Financial institutions sometimes send Form W-9 to a customer to request information.
 However, it is not necessarily required for the customer to fill out the form if the institution already has the requested information from when the customer opened an account.

-Employer–employee arrangement
+Employer-employee arrangement

-In an employer–employee arrangement, Form W-9 and Form 1099 should not be used.
-Instead, the corresponding Form W-4 (to provide information) and Form W-2 (to report amount paid) should be filed instead.
+In an employer–employee arrangement, Forms W-9 and 1099 should not be used.
+Instead, the corresponding Form W-4 (to provide information) and Form W-2 (to report the amount paid) should be filed instead.

-However an employer may still send Form W-9 to have the information on record that the payee doesn't need to be sent Form 1099.
+However, an employer may still send Form W-9 to have the information on record that the payee does not need to be sent a Form 1099.

 Filing method

 Form W-9 can be completed on paper or electronically.
 For electronic filing, there are several requirements.
 Namely, a requester who establishes an electronic filing system must ensure that the electronic system provides the same information as on a paper Form W-9, that a hard copy can be supplied to the IRS on demand, that "the information received is the information sent and […] all occasions of user access that result in the submission [are documented]", that the person accessing the system and providing the information is the individual identified on the form, and that an electronic signature is used.